dxmann73/mobile-flashcards/README.md

 The app allows users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.

-On first start, a demo deck is provided.
-Once you create decks yourself, the demo deck will be no longer available.

 # Getting started

 ## Local development and testing